 Family property has been divided into several descendants and heirs over the years.
 Today, their holdings are spread across a wide variety of industries, including financial services, real estate, mining, energy and even charitable work.
 Some Rothschild-owned financial institutions still operate in Europe, Including N. M. Rothschild & amp; Sons Limited in the United Kingdom, and the Edmund de Rothschild Group in Switzerland.
 He also owns more than a dozen wineries in North America, Europe, South America, South Africa and Australia.

 In the 21st century, Rothschild corporations continue to see success.
 Annual revenue for Rothschild & Co. was € 1,589 million in fiscal year 2016.
 Most family members are employed directly by these corporations or Investments are made in works that generate family wealth.
+Today in 2021 the Rothschild family net worth is $400 Billion, and known as one of the wealthiest family in History.
 The remarkable success of the family is mainly due to the strong interest in collaboration, entrepreneurs and the practice of smart business principles.
 Nathan Rothschild’s estate was linked to the other fortunes of the family and each Rothschild pass became part of the collective wealth of the next generation.
 The Rothschild dynasty continues to finance the conduct of global trade and contributes to scholarly, humanitarian and business endeavors.